-Some people swear by a curriculum for every grade level, complete with predetermined daily schedules and lesson plans.
-However, there’s really no reason to spend tons of time and money in this area at this grade level.
-Freebies abound all over the internet including apps, games, online play and programming, and plenty of worksheets you can print for writing, tracing, and cutting practice.
+Some people swear by a homeschool curriculum for every grade level, complete with predetermined daily schedules and lesson plans.
+However, there’s really no reason to spend tons of time and money in this area at this grade level for the 3-5 year olds.
+Freebies abound all over the internet including apps, games, online play and programming, and plenty of worksheets and printables you can print for writing, tracing, and cutting practice.

 On the other hand, if you are a busy, working parent, and you’re still determined to make homeschooling work for your family, there’s certainly nothing at all wrong with choosing a curriculum that’s already taken all the guesswork out of the daily routine.
-Either way, you’re accomplishing the same thing and should be applauded for the effort!
+Either way, you’re accomplishing the same thing and should be applauded for the effort made in early childhood!

 A Good Place to Start?

-It’s important, before getting started on the very first school year, to figure out what your child already knows and what you need to focus on through teaching.
+It’s important, before getting started on the very first school year, to figure out what your child already knows, what developmental milestones they've already hit, and what you need to focus on through teaching.
 For instance, my daughter was potty trained and no longer using bottles or sippy cups by ten months of age.
-Those issues were long past by the time she started preschool, so those items were never even considered, let alone covered.
+Those issues were long past by the time she was a preschooler so those items and situations were never even considered as a roadblock, let alone need to be covered.
 She had also learned most of her letters and numbers since her dad ran a screen-printing business with LOTS of letters and numbers in daily life.
+In daily life, simple chores that are a natural extension of your family's life can be great to start with.

-Knowing where to start can be half the battle.
-After all, there’s no sense “introducing” a concept that they already have some knowledge about, especially if it relates to everyday activities.
-Moving on can simply add to that foundation by increasing the level on which they understand that concept, which will continue for several years.
+Knowing where to start can be half the battle for beginning to teach your preschooler.
+After all, there’s no sense “introducing” a concept or new skill that they already have some knowledge about, especially if it relates to everyday activities, or aren't developmentally ready for.
+Moving on, or holding back depending on the child's development, can simply add to that foundation by increasing the level on which they understand that concept, which will continue for several years.

 Keep Supplies On Hand

 Having the necessary supplies on hand when they’re needed can take a lot of stress off your already hectic day.
-It can be very beneficial to set aside one cabinet or shelf that you can dedicate to storing writing utensils, markers, crayons, paint, Play-Doh, blank paper and other assorted items that could be used for crafting or busywork.
+It can be very beneficial to set aside one cabinet or shelf that you can dedicate to storing writing utensils, markers, crayons, paint, Play-Doh, blank paper, and other assorted items that could be used for crafting or busywork.
 You might even implement some recycled materials such as fabric, cereal boxes, plastic jugs, and more.
+The accessibility to these items is an important part of how you homeschool your preschooler.

 For crafting, I always washed and stashed many of the containers that were left over when my children finished their fruit cups, pudding cups, microwave meals, or snacks.
 These can be perfect for paints, water for brush washing, mixing things, and so much more.
 Plus, they’re easy to stack and store when not in use.